Rodger has given lectures, talks, led text study, and conducted weekend retreats and shabbatons all over North America,Europe, and South Africa.

 Born in Baltimore, Rodger Kamenetz has degrees from Yale, Johns Hopkins and Stanford.
 At Louisiana State University, he held a dual appointment as a Professor of English and Professor of Religious Studies and founded the MFA program in creative writing and the Jewish Studies minor.
 He retired as LSU Distinguished Professor and Sternberg Honors Chair Professor.
 He lives in New Orleans where he devotes himself now to his work with clients who seek spiritual direction through dreams.

-Rodger Kamenetz helps clients in a path of spiritual growth through dreamwork. .
-In a series of hour-long sessions, dreams are used to lead clients on a journey of spiritual depth.
-Rodger has been working with dream clients one on one since 2002.
+Rodger has developed a new approach to dreams he calls “natural dreamwork”.
 If you are interested in working with Rodger, or learning more about the process, please visit his dreamwork page.
 You may contact him at email@example.com

 Literary agent for Rodger Kamenetz: